PULSACOIL

 The early model Pulsacoil

-(picture right) used to use plate heat
+(picture above right) used to use plate heat

 exchanger technology to create mains pressure hot water.
 This